Robinlovelace/Creating-maps-in-R/intro-spatial.md

 To test whether ggplot2 is installed, for example, enter `library(ggplot2)`.
 If you get an error message, it needs to be installed: `install.packages("ggplot2")`.
-These will be downloaded from CRAN (the Comprehensive R Archive Network); if you are prompted to select a 'mirror', select one that is close to your city.
+These will be downloaded from CRAN (the Comprehensive R Archive Network); if you are prompted to select a 'mirror', select one that is close to your home.
+If there is no output from R, this is good news: it means that the library has already been installed on your computer.

+# Part II: Spatial data in R

+## Starting the tutorial

+Now that we have taken a look at R's syntax and installed the necessary packages, we can start looking at some real spatial data.
+This second part introduces some spatial datasets that we will download from the internet.
+Plotting these datasets and interrogating the attribute data form the foundation of spatial data analysis in R, so we will focus on these elements in this part of the tutorial, before focussing on creating attractive maps in Part III.

-## Downloading the data for the tutorial
+## Downloading the data

 The data used for the tutorial can be downloaded from [https://github.com/Robinlovelace/Creating-maps-in-R](https://github.com/Robinlovelace/Creating-maps-in-R).